PriyankaPrabhu7/Power-BI-Projects/README.md

 # Power-BI-Projects
-These are Power BI projects done during the virtual intership with PWC.
+These are Power BI projects done during the virtual intership programme with PWC.